 Little Star – Stina Nordenstam

-Thanks to the inclusion of ‘Little Star’ in the 1996 film Romeo and Juliet, many instantly recognize artist Stina Nordenstam by this song.
+Thanks to the inclusion of ‘Little Star’, many instantly recognize artist Stina Nordenstam through this song.
 The message offers an intimate take on suicide and was included in a pivotal scene in the film when Mercutio dies, and Juliet begins fantasizing about her future life with Romeo.
 This is when she delivers the memorable “Come, Gentle Night” monologue.

 You & Me Song – The Wannadies

 Swedish band The Wannadies originally released ‘You & Me Song’ in 1994, and it went on to become the band’s biggest hit overall.
-It saw a resurgence in popularity when it was included in the 1996 film adaptation of Romeo and Juliet.
+It saw a resurgence in popularity when it was included in the film.
 The song is featured in a string of scenes involving Romeo.
 The song plays as he visits Father Lawrence, takes in the city skyline, and visits Juliet on her balcony.